bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ---
 root: .components.layouts.BlogLayout
-title: Kobweb - A framework built on Compose for Web
+title: Kobweb - A Framework Built on Compose for Web
-description: A bit about Kobweb and writing a blog site in Kotlin
+description: An intro to Kobweb, a Kotlin web framework I wrote and used to build this website.
-date: 2022-02-06
+date: 2022-02-07
 tags:
  - kotlin/js
  - compose for web